95th Illinois Infantry Regiment: Operations Against Mobile

 The regiment stayed in Eastport for a month and faced sickness and starvation as freezing rain, snow, and muddy roads prevented their supply wagons from reaching them.
 In early February they marched to Memphis and were transferred to New Orleans in preparation for an assault on Mobile, Alabama.
 In March they once again loaded onto a troop transport and taken to an island off the Alabama coast for a few days where the men busied themselves with hunting oysters.
 On March 26 they landed near Mobile and participated in the Battle of Spanish Fort until it capitulated on April 8.
-The following day the 95th Illinois took part in the Battle of Fort Blakely and were one of the first regiments to storm over the defenses.
+The following day the 95th Illinois took part in the Battle of Fort Blakeley and were one of the first regiments to storm over the defenses.
 Following the fall of Mobile the 95th advanced northward into central Alabama and occupied Montgomery on April 25.
 On May 4 Confederate general Richard Taylor surrendered his Department of Alabama, Mississippi, and East Florida to General Edward Canby and combat operations for the 95th Illinois ceased.
 The regiment stayed around Montgomery on garrison duty until early July.
 During that time former Confederate general Beaureguard passed through their lines on his way home to Louisiana.